 Do I press silken tofu?

-There is no need to press silken tofu.
-Simply pour off the small about of liquid that comes in the carton and you are ready to use it.
+There is no need to press the silken tofu.
+Simply pour off the small amount of excess liquid that comes in the carton, and you are ready to use it.
 (Also, if you tried to press it, the tofu would just crumble.)
+You can pat it gently with a paper towel.

 A top view of a bowl of pasta with a tofu cheese sauce with parsley sprinkled on top.